Skip to Content

 Correct Threading Procedure

-Pull both upper and bobbin threads under the presser foot toward the back.
-Complete your setup with a test stitch on scrap fabric to verify everything works smoothly before starting your project.
+Now insert your bobbin with correct thread direction—look for the “P” orientation mark.
+Pull both threads under the presser foot toward the back.
+Run a test stitch on scrap fabric to confirm your tension calibration before starting your project.

 Machine Specific Threading